-Metropolitan planning includes development of long-range system planning and shorter-range planning studies that support the integrated management of a multi-modal transportation system and facilities.
-Transit planning plays a key role as part of this multi-modal system including:
+Metropolitan planning includes development of the long-range system planning and shorter-range planning studies that support the integrated management of a multi-modal transportation system and facilities.
+Transit planning plays a key role as part of this multi-modal system, including:

-- Coordination of transit planning between SKATS RTSP, SAMTD's Strategic Business Plan (2004), the Comprehensive System Plan (2014), and SAMTD's Long-Range Strategic Plan (2011) which outlines the overall district vision and goals for the next 20 years; - Coordination during the development of a new Long-Range Transit Plan (anticipated for March 2021 June 2022); - Coordination and review of transit projects and programs included in the SKATS TIP; - Coordinating transit planning with other transportation planning studies and land use studies in the region; - Coordination and review of the transit components of the SKATS regional travel demand model, using the Transit Boardings Estimation Simulation Tool (TBEST);
+- Development and implementation activities of the new 2043 Long-Range Transit Plan (completed December 2022); - Coordination and review of transit projects and programs included in the SKATS TIP; - Coordinating transit planning with other transportation planning studies and land use studies serving the SKATS metropolitan area or connecting to the SKATS area; - Coordination and review of the transit components of the SKATS regional travel

-- Designing transit services and Transportation Demand Management (TDM) programs to better meet the mobility needs of the community; - Financial planning; - Coordination of emissions benefit estimates for any transit-supported CMAQ funds; and - Designing operational and management strategies to improve the performance of existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods (part of the congestion management process (CMP).
+- demand model, including modeling with the Transit Boardings Estimation Simulation Tool (TBEST), which is maintained by the SAMTD Planning Department; - Designing transit services and Transportation Demand Management (TDM) programs to better meet the mobility needs of the community; - Financial planning; - Coordination of emissions benefit estimates for any transit-supported CMAQ funds; and - Designing operational and management strategies to improve the performance of existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods (part of the congestion management process (CMP).